Philip Morris International (NYSE:PM) Issues FY 2021 Earnings Guidance

 Philip Morris International (NYSE:PM) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $5.970-$6.070 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.100.
 The company issued revenue guidance of -.Philip Morris International also updated its Q3 2021 guidance to $1.500-$1.550 EPS.

-A number of analysts recently commented on the company.
-Morgan Stanley reaffirmed a buy rating and issued a $110.00 price target on shares of Philip Morris International in a research note on Friday, July 2nd.
-TheStreet raised Philip Morris International from a c+ rating to a b rating in a research note on Tuesday, July 20th.
-Barclays set a $98.59 price objective on Philip Morris International and gave the company an overweight rating in a research report on Friday, July 23rd.
-Piper Sandler raised their price objective on Philip Morris International from $111.00 to $114.00 and gave the company an overweight rating in a research report on Friday, June 11th.
-Finally, Deutsche Bank Aktiengesellschaft raised their price objective on Philip Morris International from $114.00 to $120.00 and gave the company a buy rating in a research report on Thursday, August 19th.
-Five analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-According to data from MarketBeat, Philip Morris International currently has an average rating of Buy and a consensus price target of $102.20.
+Several equities research analysts recently issued reports on the stock.
+Piper Sandler lifted their price objective on shares of Philip Morris International from $111.00 to $114.00 and gave the company an overweight rating in a research note on Friday, June 11th.
+Deutsche Bank Aktiengesellschaft boosted their target price on shares of Philip Morris International from $114.00 to $120.00 and gave the stock a buy rating in a research report on Thursday, August 19th.
+TheStreet raised shares of Philip Morris International from a c+ rating to a b rating in a research report on Tuesday, July 20th.
+Barclays set a $98.59 target price on shares of Philip Morris International and gave the stock an overweight rating in a research report on Friday, July 23rd.
+Finally, Morgan Stanley reissued a buy rating and set a $110.00 target price on shares of Philip Morris International in a research report on Friday, July 2nd.
+Five equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Buy and an average price target of $102.20.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, October 14th.
-Investors of record on Wednesday, September 29th will be issued a $1.25 dividend.
-This represents a $5.00 annualized dividend and a yield of 4.81%.
-This is an increase from Philip Morris International’s previous quarterly dividend of $1.20.
-The ex-dividend date is Tuesday, September 28th.
-Philip Morris International’s dividend payout ratio (DPR) is presently 92.84%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, October 14th.
+Investors of record on Wednesday, September 29th will be paid a $1.25 dividend.
+The ex-dividend date of this dividend is Tuesday, September 28th.
+This represents a $5.00 dividend on an annualized basis and a yield of 4.97%.
+This is a boost from Philip Morris International’s previous quarterly dividend of $1.20.
+Philip Morris International’s payout ratio is presently 92.84%.

-Philip Morris International announced that its board has approved a stock repurchase program on Friday, June 11th that allows the company to repurchase $7.00 billion in shares.
-This repurchase authorization allows the company to purchase up to 4.5% of its stock through open market purchases.
-Stock repurchase programs are often a sign that the company’s board believes its shares are undervalued.
+Philip Morris International announced that its board has authorized a share buyback plan on Friday, June 11th that allows the company to repurchase $7.00 billion in outstanding shares.
+This repurchase authorization allows the company to buy up to 4.5% of its shares through open market purchases.
+Shares repurchase plans are usually an indication that the company’s leadership believes its stock is undervalued.

-In related news, CEO Martin G. King sold 21,725 shares of Philip Morris International stock in a transaction dated Tuesday, July 27th.
-The stock was sold at an average price of $100.18, for a total value of $2,176,410.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-0.21% of the stock is currently owned by company insiders.
+In related news, CEO Martin G. King sold 21,725 shares of the company’s stock in a transaction dated Tuesday, July 27th.
+The shares were sold at an average price of $100.18, for a total value of $2,176,410.50.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Insiders own 0.21% of the company’s stock.

-A hedge fund recently raised its stake in Philip Morris International stock.
-Morgan Stanley lifted its holdings in Philip Morris International Inc. (NYSE:PM) by 0.3% during the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
-The firm owned 44,718,495 shares of the company’s stock after purchasing an additional 120,060 shares during the period.
-Philip Morris International comprises approximately 0.6% of Morgan Stanley’s holdings, making the stock its 23rd biggest position.
-Morgan Stanley owned approximately 2.87% of Philip Morris International worth $4,432,049,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 75.05% of the company’s stock.
+An institutional investor recently raised its position in Philip Morris International stock.
+Morgan Stanley grew its position in shares of Philip Morris International Inc. (NYSE:PM) by 0.3% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 44,718,495 shares of the company’s stock after buying an additional 120,060 shares during the quarter.
+Philip Morris International makes up about 0.6% of Morgan Stanley’s investment portfolio, making the stock its 23rd biggest position.
+Morgan Stanley owned 2.87% of Philip Morris International worth $4,432,049,000 at the end of the most recent reporting period.
+75.05% of the stock is owned by institutional investors.

 Philip Morris International, Inc is a holding company.
 It engages in manufacturing and sale of cigarettes, tobacco and nicotine-containing products.
 It operates through the following geographical segments: European Union, Eastern Europe, Middles East & Africa, South & Southeast Asia, East Asia & Australia and Latin America & Canada.